Charcoal seller to indigenous Seed collector

 Clean water is our main focus, but at the end of 2017 we decided we had to do something about tree planting.
 We set an ambitious target of planting 1 million trees in an area with no history of planting trees with a slogan of “there is money in trees”.
 Our villagers managed to reach 2.3 million trees planted, and Wells for Zoë were awarded the PMI Award for Social Good in the voluntary sector, in November 2019.
 So maybe we are doing something right!

-Wells for Zoë supports the poorest, remote rural farmers to plant a range of trees, mainly coppicing varieties of Pine and Eucalyptus, to enable them to escape from dire poverty, while feeding and educating their families.
-The benefit of these trees is that they re-grow immediately when they are cut, so there is no clear felling.
+Wells for Zoë now supports the poorest, remote rural farmers to plant a range of indigenous forest trees, to enable them to escape from dire poverty, while feeding and educating their families.
 We give the villagers the seeds, potting tubes and training and they do all the work.
 The trees belong to them and they will manage and protect them as their livelihood and future.

-As a bonus for achieving targets we supply villages with fruit trees such as Apples, Guava, Papaya, Pears, Citruses, Mango and Avocado, together with medicinal trees like Neem and Moringa as appropriate for the range of climatic conditions we work in.
+As a bonus for achieving targets we supply villages with fruit trees such as Apples, Guava, Papaya, Pears, Citruses, Mango and Avocado, together with medicinal trees as appropriate for the range of climatic conditions we work in.
 They also plant woodlots which can later be used for timber for buildings and for firewood.

 We also support the poorest villagers in planting a special tree/shrub, Tephrosia, which is used for nitrogen fixing and pest control, enabling them to have excellent crops of local maize without using expensive fertilizer or noxious chemicals.